The Tortures and Torments

 And again in that of St. Romanus:

-Father of our City, have all his body burned
+venerable Bishop and Father of our City, have all his body burned

 The Acts of the Blessed Martyrs

-fact, such burning, when confined to the sides, was
+fact, such burning, when confined to the sides, was counted among common

-authorities and numerous Histories of the Holy Martyrs appear
+quoted authorities and numerous Histories of the Holy Martyrs

-in that the former is thinner and will bend spontaneously, and
+a plate in that the former is thinner and will bend spontaneously, and

 criminals, and held there until it had miserably burned the victim.

-glorious soldiers of Christ, St. Laurence, St. Bassus Bishop, St. Vincent,
+soldiers of Christ, St. Laurence, St. Bassus Bishop, St. Vincent, and

 Furthermore the Theatre of Cruelties shows how, in many cases,

-even at the present time (1591) have been burned with fiery
+even at the present time (1591) have been burned with fiery plates by

 Of the Torches with which the Blessed Martyrs were Burned